rackerlabs/docs-offerings/docs/api-reference/methods/calculate-discount.rst

      - Description
    * - **commitDiscountCalculation**\.[]
      - Object
-     - An object containing information about the discount calculation.
+     - An object containing information about the commit discount calculation.
    * - commitDiscountCalculation.\ *commitMonths*
      - Integer
      - The number of months of commitment that are required in order to receive the discount.
-   * - commitDiscountCalculation.\ *commitPaymentAmountPerMonth*
+   * - commitDiscountCalculation.\ *commitPaymentAmount*
      - String
-     - The montly payment that is associated with the discount.
+     - The payment that is associated with the discount.
    * - commitDiscountCalculation.\ *discountPercent*
      - String
      - The percent of the discount.